cihansenyuz/github-user-activity/README.md

 A simple command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.
 Project includes working with APIs, handling JSON data, and building a simple CLI application.

+The project bases on the requirement of https://roadmap.sh/projects/github-user-activity

 Fetches the recent activity of the specified GitHub user using the GitHub API. https://api.github.com/users/<username>/events